ucsd-ml-arts/ml-art-final-justin-law/README.md

 Briefly describe the files that are included with your repository:
 - famous_paintings/* (png or jpeg) contain the images used in the generate/ folder in which I apply only the feed-forward network to generate the outputs in sample_outputs/.
 They are saved by right click -> save as... on a windows machine.
+- generation_images/* are used for validation under the training ipynb, which are located under the appropriated named folder (i.e. all/ -> all/*.ipynb).
 - The trained models are in the .h5 files linked under technical results.
 But for a faster way to reproduce the results, see **Code** second bullet point.
 - training data: